EricCoetzee/Learning-three.js/README.md

 cd learning-threejs

 # Install dependencies (if any)
-npm install
+npm install --save-dev vite

 # Run a local server (you can use any server you prefer)
-npm run start
+npx vite